Policy types for @turbot/aws-wellarchitected

 AWS > Turbot > Permissions > Compiled > Service Permissions > @turbot/aws-wellarchitected

-A calculated policy that Turbot uses to create a compiled list of ALL permissions for AWS Well-Architected Tool that is used as input to the control that manages the IAM stack.
+A calculated policy that Guardrails uses to create a compiled list of ALL permissions for AWS Well-Architected Tool

 URI